- What kinds of research topics is MPS interested in exploring?

 Survey: survey should be selected only if an applicant seeks to conduct a survey and the project would not fall in the category of research or evaluation as defined above.
 Surveys that would be conducted as part of a needs assessment to inform service delivery would be exempt from review.

-If an applicant is having difficulty determing the category for their project, please contact Amy Nelson Christensen in Research & Evaluation.
+If an applicant is having difficulty determing the category for their project, please contact Marc Sanders in the Department of Research, Assessment, and Data.

 - Is it acceptable to use passive consent, where participants can opt out, instead of active consent, where participants have to sign a consent form?

 Passive consent is an option for some projects; however, it depends on the nature of the project.
 Some projects, due to the methodology or constructs measured, may not be approved without active consent.
-Please consult with Amy Nelson Christensen, Research Specialist, prior to submitting your application if you wish to use passive consent in your study.
+Please consult with Marc Sanders prior to submitting your application if you wish to use passive consent in your study.

 - Once I have submitted an application, how long will it be before I hear back from the Division of Research & Evaluation?